httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 #### Serialising an Inner List {#ser-innerlist}

-Given an array of (member-value, parameters) as inner_list and list_parameters return an ASCII string suitable for use in a HTTP header value.
+Given an array of (member-value, parameters) tuples as inner_list and parameters as list_parameters, return an ASCII string suitable for use in a HTTP header value.

 1. Let output be the string "(".
 2. For each (member-value, parameters) of inner_list: